About Wilton Park

 WPAC is led by the Chair of the Wilton Park Board, The Rt Hon Baroness Gisela Stuart.
 Its task is to support Wilton Park programme development, to help identify new areas of work, and secure the resources for their development.

 WPAC meets twice a year, either at Wiston House in West Sussex for meetings, dinner, networking, and overnight stay or at the headquarters of the FCDO in London for a one-day meeting.
 On both occasions Wilton Park and FCDO colleagues will join to share ideas and discuss future plans, ensuring that vital feedback and insight is exchanged.

 WPAC comprises a diverse group of experienced individuals from a range of sectoral, policy, geographical and organisational backgrounds with a keen interest in the UK’s strategic foreign policy priorities, and the experience and networks to support and fund Wilton Park’s programme of dialogues.
 Members have the opportunity to get involved and attend Wilton Park events and Wilton Park colleagues are available for discussion and support too.

 We aim to achieve an appropriate balance in diversity, including gender, ethnicity and age.
 Members are appointed for three years, with the possibility of a second three-year term.

-- Advise the Chair and the Chief Executive on the strategic direction of the Wilton Park programme;
+- Advise the Chair, Gisela Stuart, and the Chief Executive, Tom Cargill, on the strategic direction of Wilton Park’s programmes and dialogues;

 - Provide practical experience, contacts and advice on partnerships with other organisations, including potential sources of intellectual support and revenue generation; and